 - Reflect on how you dealt with these problems, if at all.

-- Please take a few days to think and make it clear for yourself what would you like from a romantic relationship and a romantic partner.
+- Please take a few days to think and clarify what you would like a romantic relationship and a romantic partner for yourself.

 - Share your thoughts and feelings with your long-distance partner.